 For a married couple, having a child is the next step to completing the family picture.
 However, for various reasons, some attributed to the male and some to the female, this picture remains incomplete.

-Talking to a doctor is one of the best starting points.
-There could be deep-rooted causes for this issue, and homeopathy aims in treating the root cause and not just infertility.
 A good homeopath will ask you numerous questions to find out associated symptoms, family history, etc., and then arrive at a remedy that would work best for you.
 This is a highly customised therapy and so self-medication based on a friend or family member’s recommendation is best avoided.

 Infertility in females is often caused by the following reasons:

 With more and more women coming out in the open to discuss, researchers have started working towards identifying the problem and working towards the treatment.
 The success rate of homeopathy in treating infertility is also on the rise.
 As with any medical condition, homeopathy treats not just the problem or symptom at hand, but the person holistically.
-Read on to know some of the common homeopathic remedies, but make sure you have a detailed discussion with the doctor to identify what would work best for you.
+Read on to know some of the common homeopathic remedies, but make sure you have a detailed discussion with doctor to identify what would work best for you.
 Self-medication is best avoided.

 These are just some of the common remedies, but there are more, and each patient would require different therapy based on associated symptoms.